liugangcode/deepevolve/README.md

 | nuclei\_image      | Nuclei Image Segmentation                  | Biology   | [Kaggle competition](https://www.kaggle.com/competitions/data-science-bowl-2018/data)                   |

-A checkpoint for the circle packing problem can be found in the corresponding workspace.
+A checkpoint for the circle packing problem can be found in the circle packing workspace.
 We display all the discovered algorithms for these examples in the `discoveries` directory.

 ---